‘Bachelor In Paradise’: Find Out Why Reality Steve Thinks There Could Be A ‘Major Problem’ Moving Forward

 But this drama between Caelynn and Blake is arguably difficult for anyone to watch, regardless of whose side they may be on.
 Caelynn previously opened up during Colton’s season of The Bachelor about her past traumatic experience being a survivor of sexual assault.

 Even so, it’s not Blake’s drama that Reality Steve honed in on, but rather, the way that cast members were talking smack about Hannah and Nicole.
-The two women have been pursuing multiple men, which doesn’t seem to be well-received by others in Paradise.
+The two women have been pursuing multiple men, which doesn’t seem to be well-received by others in paradise.

 However, Steve pointed out that the premise of the show is for these singles to mingle.

-It may just be that the cast members are also taking their time in Paradise very seriously, rather than as a fun way to enjoy a summer.
+It may just be that the cast members are also taking their time in paradise very seriously, rather than as a fun way to enjoy a summer.
 This could be attributed to the number of successful couples to be born out of BiP, which include fan-favorite pairings.

 A few examples include last year’s successful couples, Grocery Store Joe and Kendall, along with Krystal and Chris.